10 Best Torque Screwdrivers 2023 – Reviews & Top Picks

 To get a tool with the right torque range, first, determine what you plan to use it for.
-Then, figure out the torque rating of the fasteners on those types of devices and you’ll know exactly what torque measurements you need.
+Then, figure out the torque rating of the fasteners on those types of devices, and you’ll know precisely which torque measurements you need.

 Increments of Adjustability

-While the torque range determines how low and high you can set the torque of the screwdriver, the increments of adjustability determine how precisely you can set your torque ratings within that range.
+While the torque range determines how low and high you can set the screwdriver’s torque, the increments of adjustability determine how precisely you can set your torque ratings within that range.

 For example, a torque screwdriver that’s adjustable in increments of 5 in-lb won’t let you get as precise with your settings as a tool that’s adjustable in ½ in-lb increments.
 For many applications, this level of precision is redundant.
 But for other cases, you’ll need this fine adjustability to work with tiny fasteners and ensure you won’t damage them.

-Another factor to consider is how you adjust the torque on any particular model.
+Another factor to consider is adjusting the torque on any particular model.
 Most of the tools we tested featured tool-free torque adjustments, making it easy and quick to set a new torque level on the go.

-That said, other torque screwdrivers required a separate tool to change the torque rating.
+Other torque screwdrivers required a separate tool to change the torque rating.
 This means carrying around another tool that’s small and easy to lose.
-If you lose it, your expensive torque screwdriver is now pretty much useless.
+If you lose it, your expensive torque screwdriver is useless.
 For us, torque adjustments need to be tool-free all the way.